ulfricarchive/permissions-plugin/README.md

-# blockade
+# permissions-plugin
-Minecraft implementation of the Embargo access control framework
+Minecraft implementation of the commons-permissions access control framework